 • Receive the Region-dependent maximum DCW wage set by OLTL's W1792 fee schedule, with the W1792 TU overtime rate when the parent's hours exceed 40/week.
 Pull the current Tempus Unlimited PA DCW Pay Rate sheet at pa.tempusunlimited.org/dcw-pay-rate/ for the finalized region-specific figures.

 This is one of the most important paid-respite pathways in PA for adult-disabled-child families and is widely under-explained by AAA intake staff and even by some OLTL service coordinators.
 If you are in this situation and are told otherwise, ask for the legal cite.
-The exclusion is at 55 Pa.
-Code Ch.
-52 definitions; "legally responsible relative" means a spouse or a parent of a minor child, not a parent of an adult child.
+The exclusion list is in Appendix C-2-e of the OBRA §1915(c) waiver (PA.0235.R06.03), and the parallel list for CHC is in Appendix C-2-e of the CHC waiver (PA.0386.R05.01).
+Both name four excluded payees, spouse, legal guardian, Power of Attorney, and Representative Payee, and both say that aside from those four there are no restrictions on which family members may be paid.
+A parent of an adult child is not on either list.

 (The same logic applies under CHC SMW for the parent of an adult child enrolled in CHC, though the CHC population is dominantly older adults receiving care from adult children, not the reverse.)